jayanthc/polyglot/README.md

 ## Polyglot

-Polyglot is a simple localization-first content management system (CMS) built on Firebase.
+Polyglot is a simple internationalization-first content management system built on top of Firebase.

-Polyglot is released under WTFPLv2.
+Polyglot is released under [WTFPLv2](http://www.wtfpl.net/about/).

 Created by Jayanth Chennamangalam [jayanthchennamangalam.com](http://jayanthchennamangalam.com/)